Content

 What is it?

-If you’d like to stay longer than 12 months, you can be entitled to a second working holiday visa if you complete at least 88 days of farm work, fruit picking or construction work during your time there.
+If you’d like to stay longer than 12 months, you can be entitled to a second working holiday visa if you complete at least 88 days of farm work, fruit picking or construction work (or a few other work categories) during your time there.

 If you’re keen to find out what it’s like to work in Australia, click here.